sirpeterg/IgScrapper/README.md

  # Output:

  1. An SQlite database containing the metadata of all scrapped images

-        Metadata: *"photo_name" unique identifier,
+	* "photo_name" unique identifier,
-                  *"photo_url" url of post,
+	* "photo_url" url of post,
-                  *"likes" number of likes,
+	* "likes" number of likes,
-                  *"age" age of post in days,
+	* "age" age of post in days,
-                  *"downloaded" date when post was downloaded,
+	* "downloaded" date when post was downloaded,
-                  *"IG_category" some posts are classified by instagram, in this case, they are saved, *"hashtags" all hashtags of post,
+	* "IG_category" some posts are classified by instagram, in this case, they are saved,
+	* "hashtags" all hashtags of post,
-                  *"photographer_name" Instagram username,
+	* "photographer_name" Instagram username,
-                  *"followers" number of followers of Instagram user, *"following" number of users that this Instagram user is following, *"manually_confirmed" auxiliary column to be used to manually clean the dataset, *"is_downloaded" "True", if jpg has been saved, "False" if post still needs to be scrapped
+	* "followers" number of followers of Instagram user,
+	* "following" number of users that this Instagram user is following,
+	* "manually_confirmed" auxiliary column to be used to manually clean the dataset,
+	* "is_downloaded" "True", if jpg has been saved, "False" if post still needs to be scrapped

 2. jpgs of the users in UserList.txt.
 They will be placed in folders named by : username

 # Requirements:
       instaloader
       selenium
       sqlite3